maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Enterprise IS-BASIC allows the `TO` keyword to define the upper and lower limits of the array.
 For instance, `DIM A(10 TO 20)` defines an array with 11 entries, from 10 to 20 instead of 0 to 10.

 <!-- TOC --><a name="goto-and-go-to"></a>
-### `GOTO` *nexp* and `GO TO` *nexp*
+### `GOTO` *aexp* and `GO TO` *aexp*

 BASIC progresses through a program by performing statements one at a time, moving to the next statement when one is completed.
 In this respect, a program can be thought of as a single, long list of statements.
 This normally linear flow is interrupted by **branches**, statements that deliberately send the execution to another point in the program.
 In BASIC, branches move to a **target**, which is indicated by a line number.

 The simplest form of branch in BASIC is the `GOTO`, or as it was in early versions of Dartmouth BASIC, `GO TO`. `GOTO` always moves to the line number following the statement keyword and is thus also known as an **unconditional branch**.
 In most dialects, the expression following the keyword must be a number constant, but some allow any valid numeric expression, examples being Tiny BASIC and Atari BASIC.

-RetroBASIC supports both forms of the keyword and allows the use of any expression as long as it produces a valid line number.
+RetroBASIC supports both forms of the keyword and allows the use of any expression in *aexp* as long as it produces a valid line number.
+If the line number does not exist, RetroBASIC normally returns an error and stops execution.
+Some dialects do not cause an error in this case, and instead move to the next valid line.
+RetroBASIC supports this behavior by turning on the `--goto-next` command line switch.

 #### Examples:

-    100 PRINT 100
+    100 PRINT "Hello"
     110 GOTO 200
-    120 PRINT 120
+    120 PRINT " World!"
     200 END

-This program will print "100" to the user's console, as the second print statement, on line 120, will be skipped over by the branch on line 110.
+This program will print "Hello" to the user's console, as the second print statement, on line 120, will be skipped over by the branch on line 110.

 #### See also: